 Level 3: Observation of On-the-Job Performance

-Because training is intended to change how people perform on the job, it’s important to observe the workers in the field to see if they can demonstrate the skills/abilities/knowledge/attitude from the training while actually working.
+Because training is intended to change how people perform on the job, it’s important to observe the workers in the field after the training to see if they can demonstrate the skills/abilities/knowledge/attitude from the training while actually working.

-On-the-job observation can come from direct observation, but also from information collected by supervisors, coworkers, or customers, or also from indirect measures in product records or safety reports.
+On-the-job observation can come from direct observation, but also from information collected by supervisors, coworkers, or customers, or evem from indirect measures in product records or safety reports.

-If observation detects a gap between the actual performance and the desired performance, attempt to determine the cause for that gap.
-In some cases, this can be tracked back to problems with the training and/or training delivery, but in other cases, other factors that are un-related to training may exist (this article on identifying and closing skill gaps explains this in more detail and gives a demonstrates a method for investigating this issue).
+If observation detects a gap between the actual performance and the desired performance, try to find the cause for that gap.
+In some cases, this can be tracked back to problems with the EHS training and/or training delivery, but in other cases, other factors that are un-related to training may exist.
+This article on identifying and closing skill gaps explains this in more detail and provides a method for investigating this issue.

-Level 4: Affect of Training on Organization/Business Goals
+Level 4: Effect of Training on Organization/Business Goals

 Finally, you may try to evaluate the effect that the training had on goals of the organization or business.